TheDoctor0/openvas-docker-lite/README.md

 It is possible to specify output filename with **-o** or **--output** argument.

-By default report is save as *openvas.report*.
+By default report is saved as *openvas.report*.

 #### Formats